Member Protection Information Officers

 - Upon completion of the online modules, download and forward the certificate of completion to the SLSWA Member Development Coordinator.

 Safe Clubs 4 Kids is an award-winning initiative designed to enhance safeguarding strategies for children participating within sport.

 The Safe Clubs 4 Kids initiative is delivered in conjunction with the four (4) partner organisations – the Department of Local Government, Sport and Cultural Industries, Western Australian Sports Federation, the Working With Children Screening Unit, and the Western Australian Police – Child Abuse Squad.

 For further information on the Safe Clubs 4 Kids Program, please refer to the Department of Local Government, Sport and Cultural Industries website.

-For further information on all Member Protection enquiries, please contact the SLSWA Senior Development Officer, via email or phone (08) 9207 6666.
+For further information on all Member Protection enquiries, please contact the SLSWA Member Development Coordinator, via email or phone (08) 9207 6666.